xav-b/taskbook/build.md

   ideas that are not tasks) + blocked (...blocked) + evergreen (more for forever notes)
 - `brag` tag to remember what to brag about
 - `frog` and `s xs` tags to _eat the frog_ and tackle small things
+- `pin` for stuff to always keep around

+### Implementing habits

+- [x] `tb task --repeat "everyday"` (check that scheduling nodejs that uses many human cron inputs)
+- [ ] Habits: just tag them, or `everyday` automatically gets the `habit` tag
+- [x] Have a way to detect first run of the day
+- [ ] Go through all the tasks having a `repeat`, and create those of today that are not there already (+ have something fun about it, like a quote or whatever)
+- [ ] Experiment with a daily "day planning" task
+- [ ] Support trash vs archive

 ---